We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We would love to see more controlled studies on the benefits of rice water for skin, but there have been some promising early studies regarding how beneficial this time-honored ingredient can be in a clean beauty routine.

 It’s shown in clinical trials to be nonirritating and unlikely to cause allergic reactions — however, if you know you have a rice allergy, of course, steer clear.
-It’s also been demonstrated to be hydrating, and has been shown to have some anti-aging and anti-inflammatory properties, as well.
+It’s also been demonstrated to be hydrating, and has been shown to have some properties that reduce signs of skin aging and anti-inflammatory properties, as well.